gautamxyzstudio/xyz-portal/ATTENDANCE_CRON_README.md

 ## 🚨 Important Notes

-1. **User Filtering**: Only active (non-blocked, confirmed) users get attendance entries
+1. **User Filtering**: Only active (non-blocked, confirmed) users with roles other than Admin and Hr get attendance entries
+2. **Role Restrictions**: Admin and Hr users are excluded from attendance tracking
-2. **Duplicate Prevention**: System checks for existing entries before creating new ones
+3. **Duplicate Prevention**: System checks for existing entries before creating new ones
-3. **Error Handling**: Failed operations are logged but don't stop the process
+4. **Error Handling**: Failed operations are logged but don't stop the process
-4. **Timezone**: Ensure your server timezone matches the configured timezone
+5. **Timezone**: Ensure your server timezone matches the configured timezone

 ## 🔄 Migration